 Starting conversations about sex and intimacy with your partner

-Dr Deirdre O’Malley interviewed many women on their sexual relationships after birth as part of her research.
+Dr Deirdre O’Malley interviewed many women about their sexual relationships after birth as part of her research.
 Let’s listen to Dr Deirdre Daly and Dr Deirdre O’Malley talk about how you can start and have a productive conversation about sex and intimacy after childbirth.

 Listen to the audio here(9 minutes and 17 seconds).

 You can read a transcript in the Downloads section below.